andreldm/andreldm.github.io/_posts/2018-12-03-xfce-contributor-guide.md

 First things first, Xfce's modular architecture feature several [components](https://xfce.org/projects), some are part of its [core](https://gitlab.xfce.org/xfce) and some are optional [apps](https://gitlab.xfce.org/apps) or [panel plugins](https://gitlab.xfce.org/panel-plugins).
 Take some time to read their description.
 You might wonder *what the heck is a window manager?* or *I never heard of freedesktop.org or d-bus, are they edible?*.
 Search for them, I can't possibly explain everything there is to know about Linux desktops in a single blog post.

 In my opinion the best way to get started with code is to scratch your own itch, you know, deal with that annoying bug or a behavior that could be improved.
 The rule of thumb is to browse [Xfce's GitLab](https://gitlab.xfce.org/) and look for that bug or report it in case no one noticed the problem until now.
-Then go to [Xfce's GitLab](https://gitlab.xfce.org), clone the repository for the component you are about to hack, fix the problem and attach a patch to the bug report.
+Then go to [Xfce's GitLab](https://gitlab.xfce.org), clone the repository for the component you are about to hack, fix the problem and send a merge request.
 That's easy for me to say, isn't it?
 I'm going to prove you it is not that hard, let's go step by step.

 *Update: this section is now part of [Xfce's Wiki](https://docs.xfce.org/contribute/dev/coding/example).*